 The ENO Blaze Underquilt is made from sustainably sourced Downtek water repellent down.
 It has a ripstop nylon shell and a moisture repelling DWR finish to ensure you stay warm and dry.

 I haven’t used it overnight yet, but I did test it out on a sunny winter day with a high of 39°F. I was wearing a coat and jeans and laid in the hammock for about 30 minutes.
 I was perfectly warm.

 With a sleeping bag or top quilt, I can see the Blaze keeping you warm in temps ranging 30-40°F, as advertised.
 And I trust ENO’s properly tested it out numerous times to come up with that number.
-They also sell a hammock top quilt made of similar materials called the IGNITOR for $229.95.

 If you’re concerned about wind, a hammock tarp is also a good idea to help dramatically cut down on cold air drafts or gusts, as well as rain and snow.
 Again, ENO’s got you covered with various hammock shelter systems and rain tarps.